storageos/storageos.github.io/_docs/install/iso.md

 You are now ready to boot each of your VMs and install StorageOS.

 ### Starting up your VMS
 Follow the steps below for each VM to install StorageOS with Ubuntu Server.
-The first VM will be the designated as the master node, so ensure this VM completes first before completing the remaining member nodes.
+The first VM will be the designated as the master node so ensure this VM completes first before completing the remaining member nodes.

 These instructions direct you to select the options that work best with the beta release of StorageOS.